BEAM-NUS/BEAM_dashboard/README.md

 - **Greenery network (Ta):** multi-year (Mar 2024 – May 2026); 12 stations in 2024 growing to 24 in 2025; follows the year toggle
 - **Sensor specifications:** ℹ button in the map legend opens the full sensor spec table (models, ranges, accuracies)
+- **Wind Map (CFD):** CLIMATIC MAP panel toggle — full-width pedestrian-level wind speed at 1.5 m height (12 m CFD grid), colour overlay + graduated direction arrows, per-cell hover tooltip
+- **Tree Canopy (SVI/TCM):** per-station street-view panorama with Real/Segmented/Blended toggle, SVI pixel-composition donut, Sky View Factor, annual sun-path shade overlay, hour × month canopy transmittance heatmap, and shade-by-hour/month charts; network overview and Compare-mode support.
+Modeled from one panorama per station (Apr 2024 / Jan 2025 campaigns — capture date shown on each card); 4 stations flagged excluded for sensor/model faults

-Note: the tree-canopy (TCM/SVI) layers and the home weather radial are 2025-only and are labeled as such.
+Note: the home weather radial is 2025-only and labeled as such.
 Greenery daytime values use the same 07–19h definition as WS data (the original 2025 greenery file used 07–18h, so its day/night means shift by ~0.1 °C).

 ---